-While it's true that one big benefit of mindful eating is fostering a healthier relationship with food and your body, there are plenty of other reasons to adopt a more mindful approach to your eating habits.
+While it's true that one big benefit of mindful eating is fostering a healthier relationship with food and your body, there are plenty of other reasons to adopt a more mindful approach to your food habits.

 Benefit #1: Reduce Overeats